DanielMulitauopele/rls_code_exercise/README.md

 My first course of action was to check my assumptions.
 I asked questions regarding the types of files that might be used for this program, and I was given freedom to make the determination for myself.
 Because the input file was only lines of sentences, I believed that a .txt file would be best suited for the input file.
 The output file, however, would benefit in a CSV format.
 I chose to render my results in a CSV file, with headers inserted.

 The initial prompt was to write all of this code as a single function/method.
-However, in order to adhere to Ruby best practices, I felt it would be better written as a series of small, SRP methods within a class.
+However, in order to adhere to Ruby best practices (OOP, Sandi Metz guidelines), I felt it would be better written as a series of small, SRP methods within a class.
 Each method would do one thing, and would make for cleaner, encapsulated code.
 If the position requires that I write the code in a single method, I can do that as well.

 ### Time Complexity